Created by

 // null

-property will be discussed in next slides.__proto__
+prototype propertyprototype property.prototype property will be discussed in next slides.__proto__ vs. prototype__proto__ with prototype properties__proto__ property.prototype property

 var car = {};